adriannaeguevarra/new-dawn-fallin/README.md

 - `npm install -g n`
 - `sudo n lts`
 - `node --version`
-- This should give you the latest LTS.
+- This should output the latest version of node in your terminal
 ---

 # **Initialize the development branch using the dev amplify backend**